SSWConsulting/SSW.Rules.Content/rules/craft-and-deliver-engaging-presentations/rule.md

 ![](picture3.jpg)

+### Mistakes happen and that's OK!
+Even the most practiced presenters will slip up, but what separates professionals from amateurs is how you deal with it.

 Time seems to slow down under pressure situations, but only for you!
 It doesn’t matter if you take a few moments to figure out the problem, your audience won’t be phased at all, just give them respect and ask them for patience and it will be granted automatically.

 For more information about gaining exposure to pressure situations and avoiding pitfalls see: